thenewvu/order-matter-validator.js/README.md

 This package only includes some basic built-in validation rules, they never be enough for our need.

-To extend a custom rule, for example, a rule that returns an username is unique or not:
+To extend with a custom rule, for example, a rule that ensures an username is unique:

 **is-unique-username.js:**
 ```js